RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 This has been done well in The Last Of Us Parts I and II and Gears 5 in Horde and Escape modes.

 ## 9	In-game navigation
 Games that allow players to explore at will can be hard to navigate for players who cannot see the offered paths easily (or at all).
-Though some games can allow players to move through the world by pressing a button and have the camera turn, there are also other ways to make this work, including audio cues (see below).
+Though some games can allow players to move through the world by pressing a button and have the camera turn, there are also other ways to make this work that provide greater freedom, including use of audio cues (see below).
 Enabling players to roam freely in an open world while still being able to follow both main and side quests is a difficult balance and, at the time of writing this advice, one that has not been achieved to our knowledge.
 Players will need to be able to select which quest to pursue and the game will need to communicate path markers and quest items appropriately, including ‘hidden’ or discoverable items where the player must find the location themselves.
 Maps should be made as accessible as possible using contrast, magnification and potentially simplification or colour coding.
 If a map window tells you information about that region such as which quests and quest objects are available in that region, then this should be read out.

 ### 9.1	Audio cues
 Audio cues are a key part of gaming with sight loss.
 They are both the medium in which information is delivered and that the game is experienced and understood.
 Audio cues should be clear and distinct but should also fit within the game’s universe so as not to break immersion.
 You don’t always have to use accessibility specific cues either, for instance an enemy’s attack audio could give enough of an audio cue to parry it in an action setting without being able to see it coming and without needing an extra accessibility cue, as can be seen in God Of War 2018 and Star Wars Jedi Survivor  .